Approved in Tarvisio, Italy, 23 September 2023.

 5.10.4.
 The candidate for each post obtaining the highest number of votes will be declared elected.
 In case of a tie, voting will be repeated between the tied candidates only.

 5.10.5.
-Simultaneously with the Pool 2 election, the Congress shall charge a Member not represented in the Board to appoint an auditor for assessing and validating the FEPA accounts.
+Simultaneously with each pool of election, the Board shall propose for approval of the Congress an auditor for assessing and validating the FEPA accounts.

 5.11.1.
 Written nominations of candidates by a Member must reach the Secretary General at least three months prior to the next Congress.
 If vacancies still exist at this deadline, nominations to fill them can be accepted.
 In this case nominations for each vacancy will close when the first nomination is received.